forderud/hv-packer/README.md

 ### On Windows machines, build break during updates phase, when update cycles are interfering with each other

 Increase variable  `update_timeout` in `./variables/*.json` file - this will create longer pauses between stages, allowing cycles to complete before jumping to another one.

-### Why don't you use ansible instead of shell scripts for provisioning

-I wish.
-In short - Windows.
-These builds should be done with minimum effort (Hyper-V role is enough).
-Building custom ansible station with lots of checks right now fails in my tryouts.

 ## Support me